fdb/slarg-website/content/research-week-activities/2025-09-09-mini-symposium-the-political-implications-of-ai.md

 Together we will ask:

 * How do AI systems redistribute agency, visibility, and power?
-* In what ways do AI-driven image production and generative models invite us to rethink creativity, perception, and authorship?
 * What kinds of ethical and political futures are designed by algorithmic technologies?

-For **artistic researchers, students, and others working at the intersection of art, politics, and technology**, this symposium provides a space to critically reflect on how AI entangles with human and non-human forms of understanding, and to explore how creative practices can respond to or resist its influence.
+For **artists, researchers, students, and others working at the intersection of art, politics, and technology**, this symposium provides a space to critically reflect on how AI entangles with human and non-human forms of understanding, and to explore how creative practices can respond to or resist its impact.

 Join us in thinking through AI not only as a technical tool, but as a political and cultural force that reshapes our ways of seeing, knowing, and imagining.

 *The image was generated with AI: an algorithmic imagination of togetherness, inviting us to reflect on its political and ethical implications.*

+**R﻿egister** via petra.vanbrabandt@kdg.be